-This medicinal plant is used both internally and externally for treatment of diseases.
+This medicinal plant is used both internally and externally for the treatment of diseases.
 The plant is reported to be beneficial in the treatment of constipation, inflammation, skin diseases, burns, ulcers, diarrhea and fluid retention.

 Scientific Classification of Malabar spinach/ Potaki/Vaslakkirai

 The botanical name of Malabar spinach/ Potaki/Vaslakkirai is Basella alba Linn. var. rubra Stewart. and it belongs to the family Basellaceae.
 The literal meaning of its Latin name (Basella alba) is Small White Pedestal.
 The synonyms of species are B. rubra and B. cordifolia.
 Basella alba refers to green stemmed variety and Basella rubra to redish stem variety, but both are same species of the plant.
 This plant is native to South Asia.

 Its taxonomical classification is as given below:-

 Although both green and red leaves variety are eaten as vegetable but green variety is cultivated commercially.

 This plant prefers hot and humid climate.
 During low temperature growth of the plant are slow.
 In India, it is found almost in every part of country, and especially in Bengal and Assam.

 Vernacular names of Malabar spinach/ Potaki/Vaslakkirai